AJuna345/snake-app/README.md

   - [Inter](https://fonts.google.com/specimen/Inter) is the font that I use for my new user interface.

 ### AI Usage
-I used Google Gemini AI to help with these problems:
+I used Google Gemini AI to give me ideas and help with these problems:
+- Draw the snake, food, and walls with lines, rectangles, and circles when I couldn't get my icons to draw and turn the way I wanted
 - Find problems reported by Nu HTML and WAVE Web Accessibility and recommend fixes
 - Fix problems with mobile device touch events and give examples of how to make the snake turn when the screen is touched
 - Find and fix inline script problems